geoconnections-rjc/LLPRO-DOCS/docs/hybrid.md

 		| 4:00 pm - 8:00 pm | 1200 kBtu/hr | (480 kBtu/hr) | 720 kBtu/hr |
 		| 8:00 pm - 8:00 am | 600 kBtu/hr | (0 kBtu/hr) | 600 kBtu/hr |

-* <span class="term">Peak Block Reduction</span> The amount of peak block reduction by the hybrid system, calculated according to the percentage specified.
+* <span class="term">Peak Block Reduction</span> The maximum amount of peak block reduction by the hybrid system, calculated according to the percentage specified.
 * <span class="term">Required Capacity</span> The required capacity of the cooling tower/boiler to reduce the peak loads by the specified amount
     * This value will be a function of system efficiency (EER/COP) and associated heat of rejection/extraction.